-Operating expenses, including sales and marketing, general and administrative, and research and development, for the 2017 first quarter were $2.9 million, a decrease of $0.3 million, or 8.2%, compared to $3.2 million for the 2016 first quarter.
-The decrease is due primarily to the on-going effort to reduce non-revenue generating general and administrative expenses.
+Operating expenses, including sales and marketing, general and administrative, and research and development, for the 2018 first quarter were $3.3 million, an increase of $0.4 million, or 11.9%, compared to $2.9 million for the 2017 first quarter.
+The most significant component of which was the non-cash expense associated with the issuance of Common Stock awards.

 Cash Flows from Operating, Investing, and Financing Activities

 Cash used for investing activities primarily relates to funds used for capital expenditures of equipment and software development.
-The Company’s investing activities used $0.2 million in the 2017 first quarter compared to $0.4 million in the 2016 first quarter.
+The Company’s investing activities used $0.2 million in both the 2018 first quarter and the 2017 first quarter.

 We operate in two primary business segments, Aerospace Solutions (“Aerospace”) and Commercial/ Industrial Systems (“CIS”).
 Aerospace encompasses the design, manufacture, and sale of: (i) ATS products; (ii) altitude (hypobaric) chambers; (iii) hyperbaric chambers for multiple persons (multiplace chambers); and (iv) ADMS, as well as integrated logistics support (“ILS”) for customers who purchase these products or similar products manufactured by other parties.
 These products and services provide customers with an offering of comprehensive solutions for improved readiness and reduced operational costs.
 Sales of our Aerospace products are made principally to U.S. and foreign government agencies and to civil aviation organizations.
 CIS encompasses the design, manufacture, and sale of: (i) steam and gas (ethylene oxide) sterilizers; (ii) environmental testing and simulation devices; and (iii) hyperbaric (100% oxygen) chambers for one person (monoplace chambers), as well as parts and service support for customers who purchase these products or similar products manufactured by other parties.
 Sales of our CIS products are made principally to the healthcare, pharmaceutical, and automotive industries.

 We presently have two operating subsidiaries.
 ETC-PZL Aerospace Industries Sp. z o.o. (“ETC-PZL”), our 95%-owned subsidiary in Warsaw, Poland, manufactures certain simulators and provides software to support products manufactured domestically within our Aerospace segment.
-Environmental Tectonics Corporation (Europe) Limited (“ETC-Europe”), our 99%-owned subsidiary, functions as a sales office in the United Kingdom.
+Environmental Tectonics Corporation (Europe) Limited (“ETC-Europe”), our 99%-owned subsidiary, which we are winding down, functioned as a sales office in the United Kingdom.